-All of the foregoing events or potential outcomes, including in combination with other risk factors included in this report, could cause a substantial negative effect on our results of operations in any period and, depending on their severity, could also substantially and negatively affect our financial condition.
+All of the foregoing events or potential outcomes, including in combination with other risk factors included in this Annual Report on Form 10-K, could cause a substantial negative effect on our results of operations in any period and, depending on their severity, could also substantially and negatively affect our financial condition.
 Furthermore, such potential material adverse effects may lag behind the developments related to the COVID-19 pandemic.
 Such events and outcomes also could potentially impact our reputation with clients and regulators, among others.